 Driving these roads is like riding an emerald-coated rollercoaster fringed with palms, papaya, coconut and sugar apple treats.
-A blurry backdrop of a tangible, tasty Garden of Eden.
+A tangible, tasty Garden of Eden.

 And the man behind the wheel, my driver for the week, did not like to go slow.

 Except for in this one spot.
-The corner where the street artists swirl and curl their paintbrushes around, up and up, then down and down, filling our eyes with more than just that turquoise coast and those boat flecked harbours with their nutmeg-flecked drinks.
+The corner where the street artists swirl and curl their paintbrushes around, up and up, then down and down, slicing through cane and collecting crabs.

 Like much of the rest of the world, the pace of life here in Tortola is changing.
 While much is for the better, these portraits touch on the nostalgia or knowledge that good things too are lost from the past.

 The man who shows me these is young.
 Cornrows zig-zag across his scalp and yet already he has more than one daughter who waits for him at home.

 He is young but old enough, it seems, to yearn for some of these scenes to return.